Dr Robert Henry Scanes Spicer (1856–1925), doctor and specialist of the throat, and a pupil of Alexander.

 Dr Spicer wrote a letter to BMJ on ‘Gastroptosis’ in June 1910 (still claiming Alexander’s discovery for himself) and an article in December in which he defends his priority by indicating that the main part of his methods had been established in 1893, although experience led to ‘many… improvements in detail for therapeutic application….’
 This article, ‘The normal orthograde posture,’ discusses the relationship between gravity and posture and attempts to define good (‘most erect’) posture.
 The definition proposes that in good posture the centre of gravity of the head, of the trunk and of the ‘centre of the base of support’ are ‘actively distanced as much as possible from each other by fullest possible extension of the vertical axis.’
 He names his ‘own’ method ‘psycho-postural-respiratory training’ in which the erect posture is achieved by ‘the willed extension of the vertical axis’… ‘with each in-breath until the extension becomes automatic and unconscious.’
 In a long letter, also written in December to BMJ, Dr Spicer claims that evidence is overwhelmingly in favour of his ‘mechanico-biological theory,’ and that ‘faulty postural and respiratory efforts to comply with the demands of gravitation and oxygenation’ resulting in ‘irritation’ which causes cancer.

 Jeroen Staring is arguing that it was F. M. Alexander who was influenced by Dr Scanes Spicer, not the other way around.
-For a criticism of Staring’s view see the anonymous article, ‘Robert Henry Scanes-Spicer’.
+For criticisms of Staring’s view see the anonymous article, ‘Robert Henry Scanes-Spicer’ and ‘A review of Jeroen Staring’s writings on the Alexander Technique’ by Jean M. O. Fischer.